 How do I get over RSD?

 Rejection sensitivity is part of ADHD.
 It’s neurologic and genetic.
 Early childhood trauma makes anything worse, but it does not cause RSD.
 Often, patients are comforted just to know there is a name for this feeling.
 It makes a difference knowing what it is, that they are not alone, and that almost 100% of people with ADHD experience rejection sensitivity.
 After hearing this diagnosis, they know it’s not their fault, that they are not damaged.

 Psychotherapy does not particularly help patients with RSD because the emotions hit suddenly and completely overwhelm the mind and senses.
 It takes a while for someone with RSD to get back on his feet after an episode.

 There are two possible medication solutions for RSD.

-The simplest is to prescribe the alpha agonists guanfacine and clonidine together.
+The simplest solution is to prescribe an alpha agonist like guanfacine or clonidine.
 These were originally designed as blood pressure medications.
 The optimal dose varies from half a milligram up to seven milligrams for guanfacine, and from a tenth of a milligram to five tenths of a milligram for clonidine.
 Within that dosage range, about one in three people feel relief from RSD.
 When that happens, the change is life altering.
 The treatment can make an even greater difference than a stimulant does to treat ADHD, although the stimulant can be just as effective for some people.